kckenneth/GenomicAssembly/setup_HG38.md

 ```
 # yum install ftp
 ```
-We're downloading the reference hg38 from boradinstitute which setup ftp server.
-So we're connecting and downloading hg38 files over ftp.
+We're downloading the reference hg38 from broad institute which has the ftp server.
+So we're connecting and downloading hg38 files over the ftp.
 When asked password, just hit `Enter`.
 No need to have a password.
 We're still working in master node, spark1.
 For more reference, <a href=https://software.broadinstitute.org/gatk/download/bundle>Broad Institute</a>.
 ```
 mkdir -pm 777 /Data/HumanBase